cakephp/docs/en/development/exceptions.rst

 	}

-The above would cause the configured ``Exception.handler`` to catch and process the :php:exc`NotFoundException`.
+The above would cause the configured ``Exception.handler`` to catch and process the :php:exc:`NotFoundException`.
 By default this will create an error page, and log the exception.